pragmaconflux/titan1/README.md

 }
 ```

-See `docs/configuration.md` for all options.
+Run `titan-decoder --help` for the full option list.

 ---